 Other real estate owned acquired through or in lieu of loan foreclosure are held for sale and initially recorded at fair value less estimated selling costs.
 Any write-down to fair value at the time of transfer to other real estate owned is charged to the allowance for loan losses.
-Subsequent to foreclosure, valuations are periodically performed by management and the assets are carried at the lower of carrying amount or fair value less estimated costs to sell.
+Subsequent to foreclosure, valuations are periodically performed by management and the assets are carried at the lower of the carrying amount or fair value less estimated costs to sell.
 Costs of improvements are capitalized, whereas costs relating to holding other real estate owned and subsequent adjustments to the value are expensed.
+The Company had no other real estate owned at December 31, 2019 and 2018.